Therapy for Anxiety, Relationships, and Emotional Neglect

 “I feel ungrounded—like I don’t quite know who I am or where I’m going.”

-In my experience, these feelings often make sense when we look at early emotional environments—especially those where feelings were minimized, misunderstood, or simply not made room for.
+In my experience, these feelings often make sense when we look at early emotional environments, especially those where feelings were minimized, misunderstood, or simply not made room for.
 Emotional neglect is often subtle, and because of that, it can be difficult to name.
 Yet its impact can be profound.

-Therapy becomes a place to slow down and begin noticing what has been carried quietly for a long time.
+Psychodynamic therapy becomes a place to slow down and begin noticing what has been carried quietly for a long time.

 My Therapeutic Style